talkdirty/bomberman_rl/README.md

 2. We can use the existing ecosystem and libraries to avoid having to write boilerplate.
 For example, we can use `make_vec_env` from `stable_baselines3` to create vectorized environments and train our agent in parallel without having to worry how to do this with the existing game engine.
 3. We can make development and collaboration easier and more streamlined by clearly separating what makes up the environment (observation space, action space, rewards) and what makes up our reinforcement learning algorithm and training routines.

-Also, we completely ripped out pygame (sorry, it's fun and looks great, but not practical), and replaced it with a CLI based rendering of the game:
+Also, we completely ripped out pygame, and replaced it with a CLI based rendering of the game.
+Makes debugging easier, the GPU I have is only accessible via ssh.

 ![Image](./assets/bombergym.png)